bllaka/PA2/README.md

 This implement seperate into 2 parts:
 - __First part__ is finding best fundamental matrix with RANSAC. (__fundamental_m.py__) 💜
 - __Second part__ is Triangulation 2D point coordinates to 3D point coordinate. (__triangulation.py__)💜
-- We already find our best fundamental matrix which was saved in .../saved_data/ in numpy array file (.nyp | F = np.load('saved_data/F.nyp')
+- We already found our best fundamental matrix which was saved in .../saved_data/ in numpy array file (.nyp | F = np.load('saved_data/F.nyp')
     - F.nyp = our best fundamental matrix (241 inlier points from 296 possible matched points)
     - inlierp_a.nyp and inlierp_b.nyp = inlier points from RANSAC in both image A and image B (image A is dataset/twoview/sfm01.jpg image B is dataset/twoview/sfm02.jpg
 - dataset folder is include all given images
 - PLY is in the result folder

+(All code should run in python IDE (pychram, vscode...) which already have had code used all implemented function below.)